-IMMEDIATE SUPERVISOR Associate Dean/Director of MBA Program, College of Business (COB)
+IMMEDIATE SUPERVISOR Associate Dean, College of Business responsible for graduate programs

 MAJOR ADMINISTRATOR Dean, College of Business (COB)

-The primary job duty of the Coordinator, MBA Program is to administer day-to-day operations of the MBA program, including recruiting potential students, evaluating applications for admission, and advising prospective and current students.
+The primary job duty of the Coordinator, Graduate Program Office is to administer day-to-day operations of the COB graduate programs, including recruiting potential students, evaluating applications for admission, and advising prospective and current students.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Experience: Three years of experience in a professional service-oriented setting is required.

-Skills: Excellent oral and written communication skills are required.
+Skills: Excellent verbal and written communication skills are required.
 Demonstrated organizational skills are required.
 The ability to interact with a culturally diverse student population is required.
 Proficiency with word processing, spreadsheet applications, relational databases, and query tools is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Coordinates and implements the recruiting strategy for MBA students by evaluating and revising the recruiting plan, including the plan for recruiting international MBA students, working with the Marketing, Strategic Communications, and External Relations Coordinator in the production of recruiting materials, promoting the MBA program to area business executives, and representing the University and COB at various recruiting events, including travel within and outside Missouri to college fairs and other recruiting events.
+1. Coordinates and implements the recruiting strategy for COB graduate program students by maintaining the recruiting plan, including the plan for recruiting international graduate students, working with the Marketing, Strategic Communications, and External Relations Coordinator in the production of recruiting materials, promoting the graduate programs to area business executives, and representing the University and COB at various recruiting events, including travel within and outside Missouri to college fairs and other recruiting events.

-2. Coordinates the MBA admissions process by evaluating applications and transcripts and coordinating with the Graduate College and International Student Services.
+2. Coordinates the COB graduate programs admissions process by evaluating applications and transcripts and coordinating with the Graduate College and International Student Services.

-3. Provides academic advisement services to all MBA students, reviews applications for Candidacy and Intent to Graduate forms, handles academic problems, and handles student concerns and complaints.
+3. Provides academic advisement services to all COB graduate program students, reviews applications for Candidacy and Intent to Graduate forms, handles academic problems, and handles student concerns and complaints.

 5. Encourages the development of a connection to Missouri State University and COB by providing orientation for newly admitted COB graduate students.

-6. Prepares MBA class schedules in coordination with the Associate Dean responsible for COB graduate programs.
+7. Prepares MBA class schedules in coordination with the Associate Dean responsible for COB graduate programs.

-7. Maintains relationships with MBA program graduates by maintaining and utilizing the MBA student/graduate information database.
+8. Maintains relationships with COB graduate program alumni by maintaining and utilizing the COB student/graduate information database.